Feb. 25, 2020

-The narrowing 2020 field must spend more time discussing critical policies that address working families' experiences.
-It's past time for the candidates -- and debate moderators and voters -- to focus on the policies the United States needs to support workers, families, businesses and the economy.
+There are differences to explore -- and much more needs to be said in order for us all to understand how the needs of working families would be addressed and gender equity promoted by each candidate.
+It's past time for the candidates, debate moderators and voters to focus on the policies the United States needs to support workers, families, businesses and the economy.

 Child care.
 Equal Pay.
 Paid Family and Medical Leave.
 Gender-Based Workplace Harassment.
 One or more of these issues touch virtually everyone in America.
 As campaign 2020 has progressed, candidates have embraced these issues and connected them to economic opportunity, gender and racial justice, rural communities, workers' rights, seniors' and caregivers' security, and families' health and well-being.
 A few candidates have issued novel, bold policy proposals that go beyond currently proposed federal legislation.
 However, some candidates have not addressed these with specificity or urgency, or have failed to articulate any position at all.